Laserworks/diy/_posts/2015-02-22-burning-map-on-plywood-with-silhouette-cutter.markdown

 [Here is the original svg vector image]({{site.baseurl}}/images/lasermap-bratislava.svg) used for cutting and here is a preview in jpg:

 ![Laser Burn Map on Plywood with Silhouette Cutter]({{site.baseurl}}/images/lasermap-bratislava-src.jpg "Laser Burn Map on Plywood with Silhouette Cutter")

-In the upcoming posts, I will explain in detail:

-* how to replace Silhouette blade with laser
-* how to assemble the wiring to prevent laser damage
-* how to burn material thicker than 1mm
-* how to create the vector map